gomods/athens/docs/content/design/proxy.md

 `https://proxyurl/catalog?token=foo&limit=47`

 Where token is an optional continuation token and limit is the desired size of the returned page.
+The `token` parameter is not required for the first call and it's needed for handling paginated results.

 The result is a json with the following structure: